AskiaADX/ADXUtil/readme.md

-    --authorEmail <email>     default email of the author to set in the config --authorCompany <name>    default company of the author to set in the config --authorWebsite <website> default website of the author to set in the config
+    --authorEmail <email>     default email of the author to set in the config --authorCompany <name>    default company of the author to set in the config --authorWebsite <website> default website of the author to set in the config --promoted                the article will be promoted (appear with a star in ZenDesk Platform) --enableComments          the comments will be enabled on the article corresponding to the ADC on ZenDesk --username <name>         the username login to connect to the platform

 ### Generate